Contact Us

 Measuring one qubit will instantaneously affect the state of a qubit (or the many qubits) it is entangled to – even if these qubits are many light-years apart.
 This is exactly the ‘spooky action at a distance’ that upset Einstein and many other physicists in the early 20th century.

-While measuring one qubit will affect the state of a qubit that it is entangled with faster than light can travel between them, it is important to note that this does not mean we can use entanglement for faster-than-speed of light communication.That being said, use of entanglement in a network setting still has many incredible benefits.
+While measuring one qubit will affect the state of a qubit that it is entangled with faster than light can travel between them, it is important to note that this does not mean we can use entanglement for faster-than-speed of light communication.
+That being said, use of entanglement in a network setting still has many incredible benefits.

-Entanglement is said to be distributed between two users on a quantum network if each user receives a qubit from an entangled pair.
+Entanglement is said to be distributed between two users on a network if each user receives a qubit from an entangled pair.
 The distributed entanglement can be utilized by users to achieve things like faster computing, more precise sensing, bolstered cybersecurity, etc.

-A simple quantum network example
+A simple entanglement-based quantum network example

-This example of a simple quantum network has two parties, Alice and Bob, who need to communicate top secret information.
+This example of a simple entanglement-based network has two parties, Alice and Bob, who need to communicate top secret information.
 There are many types of information that need to remain secure, such as information related to defense and military, intellectual property, financial information, medical information, etc. Keeping information secure can be a matter of personal, organizational, and even national security.

 Alice and Bob are located 200 km apart.
-This means they cannot use a single point-to -point connection for their quantum channel, as point-to-point connections typically support links of up to 50-100 kms.
-However, through use of three intermediary nodes (in the form of quantum repeaters) evenly spaced between them, Alice and Bob will be able to utilize their quantum network and secure their communications!
+This means they cannot use a single point-to -point connection for their entanglement channel, as point-to-point connections typically support links of up to 50-100 kms.
+However, through use of three intermediary nodes (in the form of quantum repeaters) evenly spaced between them, Alice and Bob will be able to utilize their entanglement-based network and secure their communications!
 In the image above, the blue line represents the quantum channel between Alice and Bob, and the red line represents Alice and Bob’s classical channel.

 Each of the five nodes in this quantum network contains: